TheOdinProject/curriculum/react/getting_started_with_react/what_is_jsx.md

 ### What is JSX?

-JSX is a syntax extension for Javascript that lets you write HTML-like markup inside a Javascript file.
+JSX is a syntax extension for JavaScript that lets you write HTML-like markup inside a JavaScript file.
 It's not required to use JSX when writing React components, but it does make writing them more simple and concise.

 Essentially, JSX is syntactic sugar for the React [createElement](https://react.dev/reference/react/createElement) function.
 This function creates a React element, which is a plain object, so JSX compiles down to plain JavaScript objects.